The Street Lawyer: Reception

 Michiko Kakutani of the New York Times gave the novel a negative review, stating "Grisham is too busy charging ahead to bother fleshing out any of these developments" and describing the novel as "a brand-name novel with an unlikable hero, a slapdash plot and some truly awful prose."
 It reached #1 on the New York Times bestsellers chart, maintaining the position for several weeks.

 Unsold television pilot

 In 2003, plans were announced, and a television pilot filmed, for a proposed small screen adaptation of the novel.
-Produced by Touchstone Television, the show was to star Eddie Cibrian as Brock, KaDee Strickland, Mario Van Peebles and Hal Holbrook.
+Produced by Touchstone Television and broadcast on ABC, the show was to star Eddie Cibrian as Brock, KaDee Strickland, Mario Van Peebles and Hal Holbrook.
 Paris Barclay directed the pilot, which was scripted by Brian Koppelman and David Levien.
 For reasons that were never made public, the show was never given a full season pick-up.